kinglevel/SnapshotsMA3/README.md

 It can for example be very usefull when running a timecoded show, when the user wants to recall multiple Groupmasters or other executors into different positions.

+It also goes well with:
+* Cinematography
+* Broadcast
+* Events

 When a songs goes into different song structures, for example Verse, Chorus, Refrain, Bridge, Solo, this can be especially useful.

 With this plugin, the user can program "almost everything" at 100%, and mix it later, "live".